4 Things to Stop Doing in 2019

 To put it candidly, stop taking advice from people you wouldn't like to trade places with.

-So for the last part of 2018, here’s some adulting advice to live by.
+So for the first part of 2019, here’s some adulting advice to live by.

 1. Get a financial mentor.